THE HEALING ARTS

 The osteopaths decided to give up their manipulative work, for the most part, and just become licensed as allopathic doctors.
 Some of their excellent techniques are still taught at osteopathic medical schools, but not much, and most osteopaths do not offer manipulative therapy.

-Manipulation techniques and nutritional balancing.
-Unlike most other healing arts, chiropractic or osteopathic manipulation are extremely compatible with nutritional balancing science.
+Manipulation techniques and development.
+Unlike most other healing arts, chiropractic or osteopathic manipulation are extremely compatible with development science.
 At times, they are absolutely needed for healing.

-Also, nutritional balancing includes a very basic chiropractic or osteopathic routine done daily to keep the spine flexible called the Spinal Twist Procedure.
+Also, development includes a very basic chiropractic or osteopathic routine done daily to keep the spine flexible called the Spinal Twist Procedure.

 The concept is that one will not give poisonous remedies to heal disease.
 Instead, one seeks to change the environment around the body to make it healthier, and in this way the body heals itself.

-Nutritional balancing borrows some procedures and products from this noble tradition.
-Nutritional balancing differs a lot from nature-cure, however, in the following ways:
+Development borrows some procedures and products from this noble tradition.
+Development differs a lot from nature-cure, however, in the following ways:

-1. NB uses modern healing theory such as the stress theory of disease, cybernetic principles, chaos theory, and others.
+1. Development science uses modern healing theory such as the stress theory of disease, cybernetic principles, chaos theory, and others.
 These are all twentieth century ideas.

-2. NB relies heavily on the concept of yang and yin taken from macrobiotics.
+2. Development science relies heavily on the concept of yang and yin taken from macrobiotics.
 It is an ancient idea that is not used much in Western medical or natural healing sciences.

-3. NB uses hair tissue mineral analysis, another modern scientific innovation.
+3. Development uses hair tissue mineral analysis, another modern scientific innovation.

-4. NB does not use many herbs, as we find most of them to be somewhat toxic remedies.
+4. Development science does not use many herbs, as we find most of them to be somewhat toxic remedies.

 Nature-cure never became as popular in the United States, although some hot spring resorts and the famous Battle Creek Sanitarium in Michigan flourished in America during the late 19th and early 20th centuries.

-During the twentieth century, nature-cure was violently suppressed by the drug companies and medical doctors, who viewed it as competition.
-They successfully shut down most of the mineral hot spring resorts and nature-cure hotels and sanitariums.
+During the twentieth century, nature-cure was violently suppressed by the allopathic medical profession and drug companies, who viewed them as competition.
+The allopaths successfully shut down most of the mineral hot spring resorts and nature-cure hotels and sanitariums.

 The best features of nature-cure: